Hand, foot and mouth disease is a common childhood illness that can also affect adults. It usually gets better on its own in 7 to 10 days.

 - not wanting to eat

-The symptoms are usually the same in adults and children, but can be much worse in adults.
+The symptoms are usually the same in adults and children, but can be worse in babies and children under 5.

-If you're not sure it's hand, foot and mouth disease
+If you're not sure your child has hand, foot and mouth disease

 Look at other childhood rashes.